virgesmith/inexmo/README.md

 and although it will broadcast lower-dimensional arguments where possible (e.g. adding a scalar to a vector), it is not suitable for more complex operations (e.g. matrix multiplication)
 - Using auto-vectorisation incurs a major performance penalty when the function is called with all scalar arguments
+- While the ellipsis (`...`) type is supported for array slicing, type annotations containing ellipses are not translatable to C++.
+Variables that may be of this type can be annotated with `typing.EllipsisType`.
 - Header files are ordered in sensible groups (inline code, local headers, library headers, system headers), but there is currently no way to fine-tune this ordering
 - For methods, type annotations must be provided for the context: `self: Self` for instance methods, or `cls: type` for